 🔑 Sandi says: A good way to know the oil is hot enough is to drop a couple of drops of water in the pan.
 If it sizzles, it is ready for the crab cakes.

-Step 7: Cook the cakes over medium heat until they are golden on both sides, which can vary between 4-5 minutes per side.
+Step 7: Cook the cakes over medium heat until golden on both sides, varying between 4-5 minutes per side.

 Remove the cooked cakes onto a paper towel-lined plate.
 The paper towel helps absorb the extra oil from the cakes.